lkuper/lvar-examples/lvish-new/README.md

     quasi-deterministic, but not deterministic, and so we have to run it with `runParIO`.

-#### Maps

-Maps are more interesting than sets to threshold on because it's possible to threshold on the key and get back the value.

-  * `map-lvar-ioref-data-race.hs`

-  * `map-lvar-synchronized.hs`

   * `map-lvar-waitsize.hs`

   * `map-lvar-getkey.hs`: An experiment in implementing our own map